Windows-CPP/Windows-CPP/README.md

 **MASTERMIND -**
 A CLI-based version of the popular codebreaking game designed by Mordecai Merowitz, MASTERMIND.
-Hopefully, will contain all the notable features of the original game, different difficulties, and eventually, a game that learns alongside the player.
+Hopefully, will contain all the notable features of the original game, different difficulties, and eventually, a game that learns alongside the player for a balanced experience.

 **CellSimulator -**
 A basic program designed to simulate cell behaviour and evolution.
 Eventually, I want it to contain advanced evolution algorythims with mutations, features such as SP02 and light levels, and more.
+Not for any scientific reason, moreso just for a little fun project.

 #### Contact